PeterBlattner/KCDB-KC/design/C_ Data_Architecture/data-requirements.md

 - H-02: All KCs have one or more DoEs.
 (INV-04)
 - H-03: All DoEs have associated U(DoE).
 (INV-08)
 - H-04: All U(DoE) are reported at 95% confidence.
 (INV-29)
-- H-05: Some DoE uncertainty distributions are asymmetrical.
-(INV-30)
-- H-06: All KC/SC have unique identifiers.
+- H-05: All KC/SC have unique identifiers.
 (INV-33)
-- H-07: Some KC measurands correspond directly to CMC measurands.
+- H-06: Some KC measurands correspond directly to CMC measurands.
 (INV-11)
-- H-08: Some KC/SC conditions match CMC conditions.
+- H-07: Some KC/SC conditions match CMC conditions.
 (INV-17)

 Validated outcomes shall be recorded as architecture decisions and may lead to updates in requirement statements or optionality.